 If you need care following an insurance claim, the insurance pays for the necessary care services or money for the care (also in addition to the pension).

 Throughout the period that you are unable to work, you receive injury benefit: 80% of your gross wages before the start of the period when you are unable to work, but no more than your last net wage.
-The insurance pays your injury benefit for up to 78 weeks after the employer's sick pay ceases.
-If, on doctor's orders you must stay in a hospital or similar institution for longer than this, you will receive the injury benefit until either you are discharged from the clinic or you are granted an injury pension.
+The insurance pays your injury benefit for up to a maximum of 78 weeks after the employer's sick pay ceases.
+If, on doctor's orders you must stay in a hospital or similar institution for longer than this, you will receive the injury benefit until either you are discharged from the clinic.

 While you are involved in one of the activities for "reintegration into the workplace" (retraining, rehabilitation measures, training courses, work experience or a similar programme to restore your ability to work), a transitional allowance is paid.
 This somewhat lower than the injury benefit.

 If your ability to work is curtailed by at least 20% as the result of an accident at work or an occupational disease for more than 26 weeks following the event leading to the claim, you will receive a pension.
-The amount depends on the extent of the reduction in your fitness for work and on your earnings over the previous twelve calendar months prior to the insurance claim, the full pension equals 2/3 of the income.
+The amount depends on the extent of the reduction in your fitness for work (Minderung der Erwerbsfähigkeit (MdE)) and on your earnings over the previous twelve calendar months prior to the insurance claim, the full pension (100% MdE) equals 2/3 of the income.

-If your spouse dies following an accident at work or an occupational disease, you will receive a survivor's pension.
+If your spouse or civil partner dies following an accident at work or an occupational disease, you will receive a survivor's pension.

 the insurance will pay you an annual pension of 40% of the annual earned income of the deceased.